Yanni Wetzell: New Zealand Breakers (2021–2022)

 On 2 July 2021, Wetzell signed a three-year deal with the New Zealand Breakers.
 He was released from the remainder of his contract on 15 April 2022 under mutual consent.
 In 22 games, he averaged 17.7 points and 8.2 rebounds per game.

 Saski Baskonia (2022)

 On 15 April 2022, Wetzell signed with Saski Baskonia of the Liga ACB until the end of the 2022–23 season.

 Alba Berlin (2022–2025)

 On 26 July 2022, Wetzell signed with Alba Berlin of the Basketball Bundesliga.

 Akita Northern Happinets (2025–present)

 On 19 July 2025, Wetzell signed with the Akita Northern Happinets of the Japanese B.League.

 National team career

 In 2017, Wetzell was named to the New Zealand Select Team that played in a tournament in China.
 He has also competed for the New Zealand U19 Team, also known as the Tall Blacks.

 In November 2025, Wetzell was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In February 2026, he was named in the squad for two more Asian qualifiers.